 CARES Act: What It Means For Private Jets

 The newly signed CARES Act provides relief to businesses and private jet travelers for the remainder of 2020.
 In particular, the legislation suspends the 7.5% federal excise tax (FET) on air transportation.

-Effective March 27, 2020, the new measure will be in place through Jan.
-1, 2021.
-That means, when business gets back to normal, you’ll enjoy these cost deductions on your private flights throughout the rest of the year.
+Effective March 27, 2020, the new measure will be in place through Dec.
+31, 2020.
+That means, as business gets back to normal, you’ll enjoy these cost deductions on your private flights throughout the rest of the year.
 Additionally, travelers will receive these savings on all charter flights that are booked in 2020.
 Meanwhile, guests who purchase jet card hours this year will also save on the 7.5% FET during this tax holiday.

-In addition to the FET suspension, domestic and international segment fees will be suspended, as well as the 6.25% tax on the transportation of property.
-The coronavirus relief package will provide savings on fuel too, with the suspension of the 4.3 cents per gallon excise tax on kerosene for commercial aviation use.
-However, the CARES Act suspensions won’t apply to the Leaking Underground Storage Tank Trust Fund tax.
+Beyond the FET suspension, domestic and international segment fees will be suspended, as well as the 6.25% tax on the transportation of property.
+The tax holiday will provide savings on fuel too, with the suspension of the 4.3 cents per gallon excise tax on kerosene for commercial aviation use.

 Aside from the FET suspensions, the CARES Act has several other key provisions.
 Overall, these will impact businesses, as well as the aviation industry at large.